DylanZeigler/chat-assistant/README.md

 ## Documentation
 API documentation is provided with swagger and can be viewed when running the application.

+## Requirements
+An OpenAI API key is required to run this application.
+Follow [this guide](https://platform.openai.com/docs/quickstart) for creating an OpenAI API key.
+One thing I noticed is that a credit card and at least $5 USD needs to be added to the OpenAI account when setting up the API key.
+Not adding a credit card severly rate limits the API key where this application **will not work**.

 ## How to Run
 First start by adding 2 environment variables to a .env file at the top level of the project.
 Use the .env_example as a template if needed.
 Ensure the follow environment variables are set,